isc-projects/bind9/doc/arm/reference.rst

     suboptimal choice for load balancing purposes when used on its own.

 .. namedconf:statement:: rrset-order
+   :tags: query
+   :short: Defines the order in which equal RRs (RRsets) are returned.

    The ``rrset-order`` statement permits configuration of the ordering of the records in a multiple-record response.
 See also: